Lots of us assume that starting a family is a straightforward process, but for many couples, this isn’t the case.

 That means lots of couples are potentially missing out on getting the answers they need along with the fertility treatment they deserve.
 Dr. Bakare says, “It’s really essential that men are now starting to be recognized as a vital part of the evaluation and workup of infertility in couples.”

 Below, Dr. Bakare answers the most common questions about male factor infertility, including what it is, the causes, and the support your health care provider may offer to you if you’re trying to conceive.

 Simply put, male factor infertility describes the reasons why someone with a penis may struggle to conceive after one year of regular, unprotected vaginal sex (or six months if their female partner is 35 or older).

-As we know, healthy sperm is needed to fertilize an egg, so “male infertility is having a disease in the reproductive system that prevents them from being able to conceive,” Dr. Bakare says.
+As we know, healthy sperm is needed to fertilize an egg, so male infertility is having an issue in the reproductive system that prevents that person from being able to conceive.

-The causes of male factor infertility can generally be split into obstructive causes (anything that obstructs the sperm from leaving the penis) and nonobstructive causes (problems with the sperm’s functionality or production).
-The good news is that in many cases, causes can be identified and effectively treated.
+The causes of male infertility can generally be split into obstructive causes (anything that obstructs the sperm from leaving the penis) and nonobstructive causes (problems with sperm production or the sperm’s functionality).
+The good news is that in many cases, causes can be identified and male infertility can be effectively treated.

 Common causes of male infertility include:

 - Hormonal disorders, which can impact the pituitary gland in the brain.
 Any disorders that impair hormone production in this part of your brain can lead to low or no sperm production and low blood testosterone levels.

 - Ejaculation disorders, such as retrograde ejaculation (semen is ejaculated backward into the bladder), premature ejaculation, and delayed ejaculation